47degrees/sbt-org-policies/README.md

 [![Maven Central](https://img.shields.io/badge/maven%20central-0.13.3-green.svg)](https://repo1.maven.org/maven2/com/47deg/sbt-org-policies_2.12_1.0) [![License](https://img.shields.io/badge/license-Apache%202-blue.svg)](https://raw.githubusercontent.com/47degrees/sbt-org-policies/master/LICENSE) [![GitHub Issues](https://img.shields.io/github/issues/47degrees/sbt-org-policies.svg)](https://github.com/47degrees/sbt-org-policies/issues)

 [comment]: # (End Badges)
-# sbt-org-policies
+# sbt-org-policies (ABANDONED)

+### DEPRECATION NOTICE

-**sbt-org-policies** is just an SBT plugin that enforces you with some organization policies and settings across all your projects.
+**sbt-org-policies** was an SBT plugin that used to enforce some organization policies and sharing settings across all the Scala projects.
+However, with Github actions, as well as other fantastic sbt plugins like sbt-ci-release, sbt-mdoc, sbt-github, ... you can achieve the same in a more natural, and maintainable way.
+We recommend using that approach.

+47 Degrees has therefore discontinued the development and maintenance of this library.
+The source code is left here for those interested in studying it.

 ## Installation